intor-i18n/intor-i18n.github.io/messages/en-US/articles/frameworks/vite-react/index.md

 ### ♯2 Intor Configuration

-Create a global configuration file `intorConfig` and statically import `messages`:
+Create a shared configuration file `intorConfig` to define Intor’s core behavior.
+In this example, we use **static imports** to load `messages`.

 ```json ui=files
 {